 AppName), stream name (

-Application name (
+- Application name (

 Stream name (

-StreamName) is the unique identifier of a live stream.
+StreamName) uniquely identifies a live stream.

-Authentication parameter and other custom parameters
+- Authentication key and other custom parameters

-Authentication parameter: txSecret=Md5(key+StreamName+hex(time))&txTime=hex(time).
+Authentication key: txSecret=Md5(key+StreamName+hex(time))&txTime=hex(time).

-What are common push methods?
+What are the common push methods?

-ffmpeg command (which works on Windows, Linux, and macOS).
+FFmpeg command, which works on Windows, Linux, and macOS.